noctisforme/BayesianParameterInferenceForEpithelialMechanics-1/README.md

 1. Prepare input files from the same developmental stage in the same format as the attached sample folder (./Samples/*/, where * is the stage name).
 2. Change the variable "filename" in BayesParameterEstimation.py to the input file from ./Samples/*/ in step 1, or the variable stage in HBayesParameterEstimation.py to the stage name *.
-4. Run "BayesianParameterEstimation.py" or "HBayesianParameterEstimation.py" on IDE or IPython.
+3. Run "BayesianParameterEstimation.py" or "HBayesianParameterEstimation.py" on IDE or IPython.

+These Bayesian parameter inference coded were originally implemented for image datasets of in vivo epithelial tissues.
+For inference using synthetic data, please set the following flags accordingly:
+ - `AreaNormalization = False`
+ - `Artificial = True`

+ instead of the default ones:
+ - `AreaNormalization = True`
+ - `Artificial = False`

 ## Reference
 1. Xin Yan, Goshi Ogita#, Shuji Ishihara, and Kaoru Sugimura# (2024)<br>
 "Bayesian parameter inference for epithelial mechanics."<br> Journal of Theoretical Biology [[https://www.sciencedirect.com/science/article/pii/S0022519324002455](https://www.sciencedirect.com/science/article/pii/S0022519324002455)]